DylanLRPollock/Monkey-Head-Project/README.md

 `update_memory_pdfs.py` regenerates text versions of the bundled PDF files under `memory/PDF`.
 Run this script whenever you add or edit PDF documents to keep the preloaded dataset up to date.
+`set_api_keys.py` walks you through entering API credentials.
+Choose which services to connect (OpenAI, Google, or DeepSeek) or select the auto option to configure all of them at once.

 The `huey` package also provides a small CLI.
 Use `huey convert` to convert image files between formats at maximum quality.
 Supply an input